louwrentius/procurve-watch/README.md

 # procurve-watch

+** This project is no longer maintained.
+I'm not using it anymore because I changed employers at that time. **

 Creating backups of and monitoring changes on HP Procurve switches through SSH.

 You will have a folder for each switch containing its current and previous configuration.